- Europe elects a new parliament

 Stronger together: democracy and gender equality in Europe

-Far-right and anti-feminist movements mobilising against gender equality as well as sexual and reproductive health and rights have gained strength across Europe in recent years.
+Movements mobilising against gender equality and sexual and reproductive health and rights have gained strength across Europe in recent years.
 The strengthening also brings to light an increasingly transnationally organised and financed independent anti-gender movement that attacks the rights of women* and LGBTIQ* persons.
-It also puts democracy, human rights and the rule of law at risk.
-This is evident not only locally, regionally or nationally, but also Europe-wide, where alliances are organised transnationally to undermine the European Union's foundations and reverse already existing consensus.

 The Newsletter 2/2021 introduces the emergence, main lines of argumentation, and actors of the transnational anti-gender movement in Europe.
 To do so, the Newsletter looks at the specific case of the Istanbul Convention combatting gender-based violence.
 Furthermore, it provides insights into three focal topics: transnational financing structures of the anti-gender movement, increasing anti-trans attacks and corresponding counterstrategies, as well as gender-based cyber violence.